 - First time audit expectations, preparation and planning

 - Audit, review or compilation: what’s the difference?

 Restaurant Accounting Hot Topics

 In today’s business climate, nothing stays the same.
-This is why it’s important to not only focus on your restaurant operations, but also be in tune to the changing regulatory environment and accounting updates affecting your bottom line, such as the new revenue recognition standard, the new lease standard and more.
+This is why it’s important to not only focus on your restaurant operations but also be in tune with the changing regulatory environment and accounting updates affecting your bottom line, such as the new revenue recognition standard, the new lease standard and more.